abhijna/abhijna.github.io/researchprojects.md

 We used molecular biology, electrophysiology, and molecular evolutionary algorithms to understand the structural and functional properties of sodium ion channels expressed in the muscles of grasshopper mice.
 Our research showed that grasshopper mouse muscle sodium ion channels carry unique amino acid modifications that make them less sensitive to the effects of gating modifier (scorpion) neurotoxins.
 To take this one step further, we created recombinant genetic constructs of sodium channels and identified the functional consequences of amino acid substitutions in these important proteins.

-## My PhD Research at Michigan State University
+## The behavioral repertoire of *Drosophila melanogaster* in the presence of two predator species that differ in hunting mode

-Research in Ian Dworkin's lab (now at McMaster University)
+Research in Dr. Ian Dworkin's lab (now at McMaster University).

 The fruit fly *Drosophila melanogaster* is widely used in genetics, genomics, and neuroscience research.
 But despite this, we know little about its natural behavior in the wild.
 For one of my PhD projects, we looked at how two different types of predators affect fruit fly behavior: zebra jumping spiders (*Salticus scenicus*), which actively hunt, and Chinese praying mantids (*Tenodera sinensis*), which wait and ambush their prey.
 We observed that fruit flies showed three notable behaviors more often when predators were around: lifting their abdomen, stopping, and retreating.
 While the mantids had a small effect on how much the flies moved, the jumping spiders caused a clear increase in the flies’ overall activity.
 We also found that individual flies varied a lot in how they responded to both predators.